01 of 03

 03 of 03

-How to Rent a Cabin at Yosemite National Park
+How to Rent a Cabin at the Park

 Renting a Yosemite cabin is a popular way to enjoy the park.
-Use our Yosemite cabin resources to find a Yosemite cabin to rent.
-Yosemite cabin options include housekeeping camps and privately-owned Yosemite cabin options.
+Cabin options include housekeeping camps and privately-owned Yosemite cabin options.
 If you plan to rent a Yosemite cabin, plan ahead.
-Yosemite cabin rentals fill up fast.
+Rentals fill up fast.

-Consult our Yosemite map to get a better idea of where each of these areas is with respect to Yosemite and the Valley.
+Consult this Yosemite map to get a better idea of where each of these areas is with respect to Yosemite and the Valley.

 - Redwoods in Yosemite Cabin: Located near Wawona (Big Trees Lodge) on the south side of Yosemite, they offer vacation home/Yosemite cabin rentals year round and have some pet-friendly cabins that allow up to 2 pets (for an extra daily fee).